-When appointing the members of the Executive Board, the Supervisory Board cannot respect diversity, among others because the Company has only two Executive Board members.
-Given the number of 2 members of the Executive Board– a number the Company currently believes to be adequate and their positions being covered in the foreseeable future - the recommendations in the Code to aim for an appropriate consideration of diversity on the Execution Board do not appear feasible for the time being.
-Furthermore, the Supervisory Board thinks fit that the choice of the members of the Supervisory Board should not depend on criteria such as gender, individual orientation or race but more on their personality and their expertise.
+When appointing the members of the Executive Board, the Supervisory Board cannot also respect diversity because the Company currently has only two Executive Board members.
+Given that the Executive Board comprises just two members – a number the Company believes to be adequate and whose positions will be filled for the foreseeable future – the recommendations in the Code to aim for diversity do not appear feasible for the time being.
+Furthermore, the Supervisory Board does not consider it appropriate to select Executive Board members based on criteria such as orientation or race, but instead to rely on personality and expertise only.

 |g.|| The Supervisory Board has not set up any committees (Sections 5.3.1, 5.3.2, 5.3.3 of the Code). |